 All along the trail, the views were splendid.
-I had no idea that Antigua would have such a rugged coastline in points, and since it was the very end of the dry season, the landscape was barren: small cactus plants were scattered along the trail, their colorful flowers bright against the otherwise brown land.
-Once at Shirley Heights, the view was absolutely breathtaking, leaving me with no doubts that hiking is one of the nicest things to do in Antigua.
+Antigua has a beautiful rugged coastline in points, and during the dry season the landscape can be very barren: small cactus plants scattered along the trail, their colorful flowers bright against the otherwise brown land.
+Once at Shirley Heights, the view is absolutely breathtaking.

 Enjoy the sunset from Shirley Heights…

 Speaking of Shirley Heights, one of the unmissable things to do in Antigua is going there to enjoy what may well be one of the most beautiful sunsets in the world.
 Every Sunday the local restaurant (Shirley Heights Lookout) throws a massive party with live music and a barbecue.

-I arrived at around 5:00 pm, and was immediately immersed in the festive atmosphere: imagine a multitude of people drinking, talking, dancing to the tunes and just having a good time.
-I’d dare say one of the ultimate things to do in Antigua is going to Shirley Heights for sunset!
+Make sure to arrive at around 5:00 pm, and you will get immediately immersed in the festive atmosphere: imagine a multitude of people drinking, talking, dancing to the tunes and just having a good time.

 … and sunrise at the beach

 When jet-lag hits, make the most of it!
-That was my motto during my Antigua holidays.
-Since I fell asleep so early, and woke up before sunrise, I decided to make the most of it and walked to the beach to enjoy a fabulous light.
-I was one of the very few at that time of day – just two locals swimming in the calm sea, and a bunch of birds flying around announcing the day was about to start.
+Make sure to head to the beach early in the morning to enjoy the fabulous light.
+You will see locals swimming in the calm sea, and a bunch of birds flying around announcing the day is about to start.
 It was definitely worth it, and I recommend it among the things to do in Antigua.

 Go zip lining